Safe Medication Practice

 McMaster University offers continuing education regarding contraceptive care, STI screening & treatment and medication abortion.

-University of British Columbia Continuing Professional Development eLearning includes courses on the topics of hormonal contraception, STI screening and treatment, immunization practice and safe prescribing of opioids.
+University of British Columbia Continuing Professional Development eLearning includes courses on the topics of hormonal contraception, STI screening and treatment, immunization practice, labour induction and augmentation and safe prescribing of opioids.

 World Health Organization’s 1994 Guide to Good Prescribing: A Practical Manual (PDF 315 KB) lays out a six step framework for prescribing which continues to be used today in medical education.